ElectrifAi/model-aws-transaction-classification/input_output_description.md

 # Input/Output Description

-> Note: The client should provide the following formatted data in CSV file (1 required).Below are the details for each CSV file.
+- Input: The client should provide the following formatted data in CSV file (1 required).Below are the details for each CSV file.

 - **_transaction_info.csv_** (*REQUIRED*):